tchap/go-patricia/README.md

 A generic patricia trie (also called radix tree) implemented in Go (Golang).

-The patricia trie as implemented in this library enables fast visitiong of items.
-It is possible to
+The patricia trie as implemented in this library enables fast visiting of items in some particular ways:

 1. visit all items saved in the tree,
 2. visit all items matching particular prefix (visit subtree), or